oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 5. If any Disclosure was not referenced by digest value in the Issuer-signed JWT (directly or recursively via other Disclosures), the SD-JWT MUST be rejected.
 6. Check that the SD-JWT is valid using claims such as `nbf`, `exp`, and `aud` in the processed payload, if present.
 If a required validity-controlling claim is missing (see (#sd-validity-claims)), the SD-JWT MUST be rejected.

 If any step fails, the SD-JWT is not valid, and processing MUST be aborted.
-Otherwise, the JSON document resulting from the preceding processing and verification steps, herein referred to as the processed SD-JWT payload, can be made available to the application to be used for its intended purpose.
+Otherwise, the JSON document resulting from the preceding processing and verification steps, herein referred to as the Processed SD-JWT Payload, can be made available to the application to be used for its intended purpose.

 > Note that these processing steps do not yield any guarantees to the Holder about having received a complete set of Disclosures.
 That is, for some digest values in the Issuer-signed JWT (which are not decoy digests) there may be no corresponding Disclosures, for example, if the message from the Issuer was truncated.
 It is up to the Holder how to maintain the mapping between the Disclosures and the plaintext claim values to be able to display them to the user when needed.